acherney2c/dump_coveo_index/readme.md

 This script fetches data from the Coveo API and saves the results into a JSON file.
 To include dictionary fields in the output an Admin search token must be used and viewAllContent=1 appended to the search/v2 API call and 'debug': 'true' in the payload.

+When the search token expires, the script will save last rowid into a file and resume from the last successfuly retrieved rowid in the next run

 ## Requirements

 - Python 3.x